DharmendraShekhawat/XindusAssigment/README.md

 - Spring Boot: A powerful and widely used framework for building Java-based enterprise applications.
 It provides features like inversion of control, dependency injection, and seamless integration with various other libraries.
 - Spring Security: A framework that provides comprehensive security services for Java EE-based enterprise software applications.

-## Dataflow

-### Entities

-I have a `User` entity in my project with properties such as `id`, `firstName`, `lastName`, `email`, `password`, etc. Also I have wishlist entity which container intem name and description and many to one mapping with user.Additionally, I have utilized JWT authentication for secure access to wishlist-related endpoints.

-### Controllers
+### MyUserController

-I have implemented controllers for user and wishlist operations.
+I have implemented controllers for user operations.
 The provided APIs include:
-1. `POST /api/v1//user/signUp`: To register a new user.
+1. `POST /api/user/`: To register a new myUser.
-2. `POST /api/v1//user/login`: To authenticate a user and generate a JWT token.
+2. `POST /api/user/login`: To authenticate a user and generate a JWT token.

+ ### MyUserController
+ I have implemented controllers for  wishlist operations.
+The provided APIs include:
-3. `POST /api/v1//wishlist/item`: To add wishlist item for a user.
+1. `POST /api/wishlistMyUser/item`: To add wishlist item for a myUser.
-4. `DELETE /api/v1//wishlist/item`: To delete wishlist item by id.
+2. `DELETE /api/wishlistMyUser/item`: To delete wishlist item by id.
-5. `GET /api/v1//wishlist/user`: To retrieve all wishlist items of user.
+3. `GET /api/wishlistMyUser/Myuser`: To retrieve all wishlist items of myUser.

 ### Services